by Linda Barth

 I start to thank Brooke, but she’s already hurrying out the chamber entrance.
 “See you later, Lena!”
 Then she pokes her head back around the entryway.
 “Can you bring me some coffee when you come to the nursery – two sugars and some milk?”

 “Sure!”
 I yell, making sure she hears me.
 That’s the way I like my coffee, too, not that I usually had anything more than a cheap cup of it for breakfast.
 Sometimes that’s all I had for other meals, too, especially on nights when there wasn’t a lot of work.
 Not enough money meant going hungry.
-More times than I want to remember it also meant a beating.
+More times than I want to remember, it also meant a beating.

 I shove the memories away as I turn toward Samantha.
 “It’ll only take a minute and then we can go grab some of those pancakes, ok?”

 She smiles happily.
 “I’ll wait for you right outside in the hall.”
 She heads toward the doorway, then pivots back for a moment.
 “If you hear voices out there, it’ll be Jasmine and me.
 I told her I was helping Brooke with your baby this morning, and she’s probably looking for me.
-We’ve got some plans we’re working on.”
+We’ve got something we’re working on.”

 I know what it’s like to have a best friend to spend time with.
 To do all the little things that make up a day.
 Someone to laugh with, to make plans with, to trust.
 Until everything changes.
 I don’t want to, but I see Jordie getting into that car.
 He waves once and then he doesn’t look back.